 There seems to be a new running book out every few days.
-I’m a sucker for new books and here’s my shortlist of my favourites.
+I’m a sucker for new books and here’s the shortlist of my favourites.

 Running Form - Owen Anderson

 I was fortunate enough to have had a pre-release copy of this book, before it was published in spring 2018.

 The clue is in the subtitle.
 Surely the holy grail for every runner – Run Faster AND Prevent Injury.